 If your loved one is being abused or neglected while in a nursing home, you need to hire a Prescott personal injury attorney to represent you effectively and tenaciously.
 In our experience, the most difficult part of nursing home abuse cases is that it gets covered up, paperwork gets changed, or stories don’t coincide.
 We have the experience to get to the bottom of the story, determine where lies are being told, and do everything we can to get you results.

 Oftentimes, these cases require litigation and depositions to determine who was truly at fault.
-Our team commits to each and every one of our clients with gusto.
-We don’t give up getting our clients the fair compensation for the injustices against them.
+Our nursing home abuse lawyers in Prescott, Arizona are committed to each and every one of our clients with gusto.
+We don’t give up getting our clients’ fair compensation for the injustices against them.

 Contact our Prescott nursing home abuse lawyers today to schedule a free consultation.
 We can review your case and then we offer our services on a contingency fee basis that means that we don’t collect anything unless we win a cash award or a settlement for you and your family members.
 Contact us today by filling out the form on this page or calling (928) 778-2660.
 We proudly serve clients in Prescott, Prescott Valley, Cottonwood, Chino Valley, Sedona, and the surrounding areas.